 It takes approximately 3-4 hours and costs around £4,000.

 The eyebrow transplant is performed under local anaesthetic and many patients are so comfortable, they are able to fall asleep while the grafts are implanted.
 The results are permanent and you will see some immediate differences with a new outline.

 What maintenance do the new eyebrow need?

 The transplanted eyebrows come from head hair and therefore the new eyebrows grow just like they would on the head.
-That means that they need to be trimmed regularly, just like head hair.
+This means that they need to be trimmed regularly, just like head hair.
 They also need to be curled so that they blend perfectly with the existing natural eyebrows.

 Which type of eyebrow surgery?

 We choose patients for eyebrow restoration surgery according to two categories: